imroc/req/README.md

 ...
 */

-// You can also set the common QueryParam for every request on client client.SetCommonQueryParam(k, v).
+// You can also set the query parameter at client level. client.SetCommonQueryParam(k, v).
     SetCommonQueryParams(queryParams).
     SetCommonQueryString(queryString).